jdh-observer/48RGuzM4qfVA/article.md

 <!-- #region tags=["copyright"] -->
 [![cc-by](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)
-©<AUTHOR or ORGANIZATION / FUNDER>.
+© Sergio Rodríguez Gómez - Juan Felipe Urueña Calderón.
 Published by De Gruyter in cooperation with the University of Luxembourg Centre for Contemporary and Digital History.
 This is an Open Access article distributed under the terms of the [Creative Commons Attribution License CC-BY](https://creativecommons.org/licenses/by/4.0/)

 <!-- #endregion -->